-DIY backyard ideas on a budget, easy and fun to do?
-Or maybe you want new frontdoor looks or outdoor upgrades?
-Then this is for you with our great easy-to-follow DIY projects.
+Looking for budget DIY backyard ideas, which are easy and fun to do?
+Or maybe you want new looks for your front door or outdoor upgrades?
+Then this post is for you with our great easy-to-follow DIY projects.

-By simply repainting flower pots with a whimsical touch or making your own homemade wine bottle tiki torches, a homey accent or two will liven up your home for the holidays or for all season long.
+By simply repainting flower pots with a whimsical touch or making your own homemade wine bottle tiki torches, a homely accent or two will liven up your home for the holidays or all year long.

-Extend the personal touches inside your house to your backyard and let your skills and personality shine through.
-It maybe just a sense of the rustic or a more sophisticated but cozy corner where you can relax and let the wears of the world disappear.
+Extend the personal touches from your house to your backyard and let your skills and personality shine through.
+It may just be a sense of the rustic, or a more sophisticated but cozy corner where you can relax and let the wears of the world disappear.

 Our DIY backyard ideas are teeming with possibilities.
-Maybe make a garden arbor where you can read a book during lazy afternoons or a tuck away part of the porch where your teenager can gab the evening away with friends, creating pockets of privacy for each member of the family.
+Maybe make a garden arbor where you can read a book during lazy afternoons or tuck away part of the porch where your teenager can gab the evening away with friends, creating pockets of privacy for each member of the family.

 Worried about your budget?
 No worries as each DIY project is easy on the pocket and easy on your time.
-Don’t be intimidated as these projects are simple to follow but still a great way to pass your time productively.
+Don’t be intimidated as these projects are simple to follow and are a great way to pass your time productively.
 Help out the environment by repurposing old materials like window panes or glass table tops.

 (1) Great Numbers

-Tired of the old plastic house numbers?
-Get that curb appeal with a personal touch that will immediately freshen up your front door looks.
-Upgrade your house numbers in an instant while keeping in mind the following tips:
+Tired of old plastic house numbers?
+Get that curb appeal with a personal touch that will immediately freshen up your front door.
+Upgrade your house number in an instant while keeping in mind the following tips:

 Maintain the style.
-If you live in a Victorian house, your house numbers should also have the same historic appeal.
-A modern house deserves a modern touch.
+If you live in a Victorian house, your house number should also have the same historic appeal, but equally, a modern house deserves a modern touch.

-Place your house numbers where it can be easily seen from the street.
-Also put exterior lights over them for greater visibility.
+Place your house number where it can be easily seen from the street and place exterior lights over them for greater visibility.

-Think readability when you choose your fonts.
-The fancier it is, the more impossible it may be to read your house number from afar.
+Consider readability when you choose your font.
+The fancier it is, the harder it may be to read your house number from afar.

 (2) Winning Window Boxes

-Nothing draws the eyes than window boxes filled with flowers or greenery.
-Consider using cedar.
-Despite being a little more expensive, the wood ages beautifully and adds a touch of class.
-By making your own window boxes, you will be able to size them perfectly right for each window.
-Also, window boxes is a beautiful way to showcase the love and care you have for your home.
+Nothing draws the eye more than pretty window boxes filled with flowers or greenery.
+Consider using cedar, a wood that may be a little more expensive, but also ages beautifully and adds a touch of class.
+By making your own window boxes, you will be able to size them perfectly for each window which is a beautiful way to showcase the love and care you have for your home.

 (3) Sign of the Times

 Be it a welcome greeting or your own life philosophy, signs are powerful words that can express your family values or personal sentiments.
 What do you want to communicate to your guest or the stranger passing by?
 Is it a feeling of cozy welcome or a witty thought?
-Ponder on the feelings you plan to evoke as you see your guests ponder on the sentiment you are willing to express.
-A friendly home calling for a gathering of family and friends is reflected perfectly with the “gather” sign.
+Consider the feelings you plan to evoke as you see your guests ponder on the sentiment, for example a friendly home calling for a gathering of family and friends is reflected perfectly with the “gather” sign seen above.

 (4) Personal Mat Matters

-Something you pass by every time you walk through the door, why not add a personal touch or two on the lowly doormat?
-Very useful especially when you have kids or it starts to rain a bit during a small gathering, let your welcome mat become a meaningful extension of your hospitality.
+Something you pass by every time you walk through the door, why not add a personal touch to the lowly doormat?
+Very useful when you have kids or if it starts to rain during a small gathering, let your welcome mat be a meaningful extension of your hospitality.
 DIY stencil templates are pocket-friendly and seasonal changes are within your budget.
-Have fun as you choose playful designs to play up the welcome.
-Enjoy the look of appreciation among your friends as they enter your threshold.
+Have fun as you choose playful designs to play up the welcome and then enjoy the look of appreciation among your friends as they enter your threshold.

 (5) Charming Chimes

-These wind chimes are a pure visual delight with brightly-colored beads.
-Tinkling as the wind moves the bells, they evoke a feeling of whimsy.
-Play up the colors with one of my favorite DIY backyard ideas, mixing and matching your styles.
-Or go happy by matching the design elements with the change of seasons.
-Or maybe create a housewarming gift for new neighbor.
+These wind chimes are a pure visual delight when made with with brightly-colored beads.
+Tinkling as the wind moves the bells, they evoke a whimsical feeling.
+Play up the colors for one of my favorite DIY backyard ideas, mixing and matching your styles, or go happy by matching the design elements with the change of seasons.
+It would also be a great housewarming gift for a new neighbor.

 (6) Jars of Light

 Nothing quite changes space like lighting.
 Liven up the look of a cozy party with this easy DIY backyard idea using mason jars to give ambient lighting instead of the usual fairy light.
-Give a dark corner an instant make-over with a jar or two of flickering light.
-Liven up the atmosphere by randomly placing the lights along your perimeter.
-If candles are not an option, inexpensive solar-powered LED lights are readily available.
+Give a dark corner an instant make-over with a jar or two of flickering light and liven up the party atmosphere by placing the lights at random along your perimeter.
+If candles are not an option, inexpensive solar-powered LED lights are also readily available.

 (7) Ends and Stands

-Sometimes, decorative solutions are so simple that we tend to overlook them.
-Outdoor spaces are instantly upgraded by the addition of a plant stand or two.
-Add some end tables and empty space suddenly seem elegant and cozy.
-They’re also quite useful during parties and gatherings when your guests would be looking for place to put their glasses.
-However, they are easily ignored as outdoor design elements, but it’s time to rectify that.
-Instantly create an inviting corner with this easy wire basket DIY.
+Sometimes, decorative solutions are so simple that we actually overlook them, but outdoor spaces can be instantly upgraded by the addition of a plant stand or two.
+Add some end tables and empty space suddenly seems elegant and cozy.
+They’re also quite useful during parties and gatherings if your guests are looking for a place to put their glasses.
+However, they are easily ignored as outdoor design elements, but it’s time to rectify that by creating an inviting corner with this easy DIY wire basket.

 (8) DIY backyard ideas fave: Old Window Panes Privacy Screens

 Don’t throw away old window panes, repurpose them into amazing space dividers.
-One of my personal favorites, create a cozy corner in your outdoor space or maybe instill a sense of privacy in your back porch.
-Wherever you decide to use them, they look great in dividing an expansive space.
-Add delightful whimsy with touches of glitter or maybe a spray of paint or two or a crawling plant.
+One of my personal favorite DIY projects, they create a cozy corner in your outdoor space or instill a sense of privacy in your back porch.
+Wherever you decide to use them, they will look great dividing an expansive space.
+Add a delightful whimsical feel with touches of glitter, a spray of paint or a crawling plant.

 (9) Worthy Wreaths

-Easy-to-do and budget-friendly, freshen your front door with a simple wreath made from boxwood leaves or even seasonal foliage.
-You don’t need much time nor skill to weave a few branches and leaves.
-Very timely for fall and the coming holidays.
-You can even make this a year-round project as you use the different plants we associate with the seasons.
+Easy-to-make and very budget-friendly, freshen up your front door with a simple wreath made from boxwood leaves or seasonal foliage.
+You don’t need much time or skill to weave a few branches and leaves together, but it is very timely for fall and the coming holidays.
+You can even make this a year-round project as you use the different seasonal plants.

 (10) Luscious Succulents

-Large or small, planters instantly upgrades any look.
-Succulents are low maintenance but if you are planning to make a large planter for these luscious plants, it’s good to look up on the mistakes that can easily spell the difference between success and not.
+Large or small, planters instantly upgrade any look.
+Succulents are low maintenance but if you are planning to make a large planter for these luscious plants, it’s a good idea to look up the mistakes that can easily spell the difference between success and failure.

-These planters draw the eye while you make your outdoor space interesting and definitely worth the talk of the town.
-You can also make the planter a focal point on your table top, or simply leave them to make your patio more attractive.
+These planters draw the eye while you make your outdoor space interesting and the talk of the town.
+You can make the planter a focal point on your table top, or simply leave them to make your patio more attractive.

 (11) DIY backyard ideas fave: Tiki Touch

-Don’t throw your wine bottles, one of the most creative DIY backyard ideas makes use of your old bottles as tiki torches.
-Sleek and original, these wine bottle torches will certainly be a conversation topic in your next luau or neighborhood barbecue.
-Best of all, they keep our buzzing bitey friends away from us as we soak in the night light.
+Don’t throw your wine bottles away, one of the most creative DIY backyard ideas makes use of your old bottles as tiki torches.
+Sleek and original, these wine bottle torches will certainly be a conversation topic at your next luau or neighborhood barbecue.
+Best of all, they keep our buzzing bitey friends away as we soak in the night light.

 (12) Grace and Glow

-Candlelight casts a romantic glow in any setting and the flicker of candle flames give a cozy atmosphere.
-Don’t let outdoor electrical wiring stop you from creating a luminous glow to your backyard.
-An old chandelier looks lovely with all those candles, not to mention casting brightness into an otherwise dark corner.
-Another great DIY backyard ideas that repurposes your old stuff or garage sale finds.
+Candlelight adds a romantic glow to any setting, so don’t let outdoor electrical wiring stop you from creating a luminous glow in your backyard.
+An old chandelier looks lovely with all those candles, and casts brightness into an otherwise dark corner.
+It’s yet another great DIY backyard ideas that repurposes your old stuff or garage sale finds.
 Want more lighting ideas?
-Check these stylish DIY candleholders.
+Check out these stylish DIY candleholders.

 (13) A Taste of Italy

-Ever dreamed of that herb garden teeming with the smell and taste of the best Italian dishes? even if you don’t have the time, let this mini herb garden give you the same taste and scent of your favorite dishes.
+Ever dreamed of having a herb garden filled with the smell and taste of the best Italian dishes?
+Even if you don’t have the time to cook, let this mini herb garden give you the same taste and scent of your favorite dishes.
 Individual pots make it easy to choose and pick your favorite herbs and makes caring for the garden as easy as pizza pie.
 You can even the kids label each plant with whimsical designs.

 (14) DIY backyard ideas on a budget: Ropin’ Fun

-Bored with your ubiquitous clay flowerpots?
+Bored with your uniform clay flowerpots?
 Then, liven them up with this easy-to-do DIY.
-Take some twine or natural-fiber rope, glue, and for a colorful touch add some paint.
-Boo-ya for an instant budget-friendly project to give your porch or backyard corner a great make-over.
+Take some twine or natural-fiber rope, glue and, for a colorful touch, add some paint for an instant budget-friendly project to give your porch or backyard corner a great make-over.

 (15) Country-style Lights

-More popularly known as decorations for country-style weddings, grapevine balls give a rustic ambiance.
-Shown here is a homemade chandelier that gives a farmhouse appeal.
-We can also use these as decorations in various ways to enhance your outdoor space or just to give a taste of hearth and home:
+More popularly used as decorations for country-style weddings, grapevine balls give a rustic ambiance.
+Shown here is a homemade chandelier that gives a farmhouse appeal that can be used as a decoration in various ways to enhance your outdoor space or just to give it a taste of hearth and home:

 - Group differently-sized balls and create pockets of cozy spaces

-- Accentuate your porches and steps, you can garland them with festive colors for the holiday season
+- Accentuate your porch and steps, garlanding them with festive colors for the holiday season

 - Make your own farmhouse-style table by filling a wire basket with these balls